flare-foundation/docs/docs/tech/governance.md

 Flare governance gives everyone in the ecosystem the opportunity to collaborate on decision-making on the [Flare and Songbird](network-configs.md) networks, making governance an important element of decentralization.

-This process supports the ability for the Flare Foundation and Flare and Songbird community members to:
+This process enables the Flare Foundation and Flare and Songbird community members to:

 * Propose policy changes.
 * Vote on them.
 * Execute them if accepted.

-The following sections detail the different kinds of proposals Flare allows, and the process for each of them.
+The following sections detail the different kinds of proposals Flare allows and the process for each of them.

 If you are already familiar with Flare's governance and just need to know how to cast your vote through the Flare Portal, check the [Voting User Guide](../user/governance/voting.md).